SaahilParmar/CS50P/Problem Set 1/bank/README.md

 * Recall that a str comes with quite a few methods, per - [docs.python.org/3/library/stdtypes.html#string-methods](https://docs.python.org/3/library/stdtypes.html#string-methods).
 * Be sure to give $0 not only for “hello” but also “hello there”, “hello, Newman”, and the like.

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir bank

+to make a folder called bank in your codespace.
+Then execute

+$ cd bank

+to change directories into that folder.
+You should now see your terminal prompt as bank/ $.
+You can now execute

+$ code bank.py

+to make a file called bank.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually: